derrsak/derrsak/README.md

 <details>
   <summary align="center">click here</summary>
   Front-End developer with a focus on RAGE:MP.
-Specializes in creating, editing and optimizing mods.
+Specializes in creating, editing and optimizing cef.

-  - 🛠️ I develop systems from scratch and modify existing projects
+  - 🛠️ User interface development
   - 🐛 I professionally fix both minor and complex bugs
   - 💡 Ready to perform a test task
   - ⚡ 1 years of commercial experience in development